An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

 \textbf{Benchmarking VQE approaches using MCPs: lessons learned.} Using a smaller operator pool reduces the number of available update directions at each ADAPT-VQE step, which can lower the likelihood of selecting a high-impact operator at a given iteration.
 However, it also reduces the computational cost of the operator-selection stage, since ADAPT-VQE requires evaluating an energy gradient for every operator in the pool.
 MB-ADAPT-VQE is designed to balance this trade-off, reducing function evaluations while preserving the adaptive structure needed to mitigate barren plateaus.
 We benchmarked the approach on LiH and H$_8$ molecules, a strongly correlated system (stretched H$_6$), and a larger 26-qubit system (H$_2$O), with performance quantified by function evaluations (including gradient measurements), parameter count, and CNOT gate count.
+To explicitly quantify the efficiency of our pool construction framework, Table~\ref{ref:tablessizepools} compares the operator counts of our generated pools against standard Qubit Excitation-Based (QEB) pools for various molecular systems.
+The dimensionality reduction is substantial.
+For instance, simulating the H$_2$O molecule (26 qubits) typically requires a QEB pool of over 15,000 candidate operators.
+In contrast, our algebraic framework guarantees theoretical completeness with a complete pool of just $48$ operators.
+Furthermore, even after repopulating this minimal set with our physics-informed starters to ensure high expressiveness for the classical optimizer, the final augmented pool (MCP + Starters) contains only $667$ operators.
+This represents a reduction in pool size of over an order of magnitude compared to standard methods.

-The corresponding pool sizes for MB-ADAPT-VQE and ADAPT-VQE using QEB pool, across these systems, are given in Table~\ref{ref:tablessizepools}.
+The corresponding pool sizes for MB-ADAPT-VQE and for ADAPT-VQE using the QEB pool are given in Table~\ref{ref:tablessizepools} (the exact complete pool configurations are provided in Supplementary Note 8).

 Overall, the numerical results support the expected trends.
-Standard ADAPT-VQE tends to produce a slightly more compact ansatz, in terms of “operators-added-per-correlation-gained”, for LiH, H$_8$, and to a lesser extent H$_2$O. However, this compactness comes at the cost of a significantly larger number of function evaluations, driven by the size of the operator pool, which ultimately yields a much worse “function-evaluations-per-correlation-gained” ratio compared to MB-ADAPT-VQE.
+Standard ADAPT-VQE tends to produce a slightly more compact ansätze, in terms of “operators-added-per-correlation-gained”, for LiH, H$_8$, and to a lesser extent H$_2$O. However, this compactness comes at the cost of a significantly larger number of function evaluations, driven by the size of the operator pool, which ultimately yields a much worse “function-evaluations-per-correlation-gained” ratio compared to MB-ADAPT-VQE.

-Within MB-ADAPT-VQE, increasing the batch size consistently reduces the number of function evaluations required to reach a given accuracy, without degrading ansatz compactness.
+Within MB-ADAPT-VQE, increasing the batch size consistently reduces the number of function evaluations required to reach a given accuracy, without degrading ansätze compactness.
 This establishes batching as an important strategy when working with reduced, but complete, operator pools.

 The behavior also varies across correlation regimes.
 Standard ADAPT-VQE performs well for weakly correlated and moderately sized systems such as LiH and H$_8$.
 In contrast, for strongly correlated systems such as stretched H$_6$, MB-ADAPT-VQE with larger batches reaches chemical accuracy more efficiently.
 For the larger 26-qubit H$_2$O system, both approaches show signs of stagnation, likely due to vanishing gradients, an expected challenge in variational quantum algorithms as system size grows \cite{mcclean2018barren, Larocca_2025} and one that may require additional techniques tailored to large, flat optimization landscapes.